movementlabsxyz/MIP/MIP/mip-54/README.md

 ## Abstract

-We define a progressive L2 model as a description of an L2 system that is intended for a particular stage of the said L2's life.
-To align expectations for reviewing proposals for said models, we propose a set of conventions including naming, formatting, and related standards.
+Movement's L2 system will progress through various changes during its life, and each stage is presented through a new L2 model (which we call **progressive L2 model**).
+Thus a given progressive L2 model describes as a particular stage in the evolution of the L2 system.
+A given progressive L2 model stage is defined through the sum of its improvements and it may encompass unrelated components.

+We propose a set of conventions including naming, formatting, and related standards to assist reviewing proposals for said models.
+Finally a collection point of these terms to provide an overview

 ## Motivation